Craig-R-Kelly/Hotel/README.md

 # Vacation Rentals

-This was an exercise in duplicating the mobile and desktop versions of a vacation rental sites's landing page using HTML and CSS, and in the use of forms and input fields.
+This was an exercise in duplicating the mobile and desktop versions of a vacation rental sites's landing page using HTML and CSS.
 It doesn't "do" anything.
+* Various forms and input fields appear, according to specifications.
 * Desired layouts and image sizes were achieved using flexbox.
 * This page is responsive to differing screen witdths and was designed with a  mobile-first development approach.
 A media query in the CSS stylesheet applies modified formatting to screens wider than 768px.
 * Clicking navigation links takes the user to corresponding sections within the same page.